adisystems/fmbench-assistant/README.md

 ```bash
 python deploy.py --function-name dsan-assistant --role-arn YOUR_LAMBDA_ROLE_ARN --api-gateway
 ```

+The IAM role you need to use for the AWS Lambda needs to have Amazon Bedrock access (for example via [`AmazonBedrockFullAccess`](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonBedrockFullAccess.html)) to use the models available via Amazon Bedrock and the models need to be enabled within your AWS account, see instructions available [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

 This will:
 1. Create/update a Lambda function using the Docker image